Resource Center

 meal break schedule

-Your employees will receive notifications 10 minutes before their breaks.
+Employees receive notifications 10 minutes prior to their break.

 timeero break reports

-You can also use this data to analyze employee productivity, promote workplace accountability, and prevent overbilling.
+The data shown in break reports can be used to analyze employee productivity, promote workplace accountability, and prevent overbilling.

-Meal and rest breaks are mandatory in Colorado for employers covered by COMPS Order #38.
-To sum up, an employee working more than five hours daily has a right to an unpaid, uninterrupted 30-minute meal break.
-A rest break is granted to employees for every four hours worked, or the major fraction of this period.
-You can find more details in the text above.
+Meal and rest breaks are mandatory for employers in Colorado covered by COMPS Order #38.
+Any employee working more than five hours per day is entitled to an unpaid, uninterrupted, 30-minute meal break.
+Employees who work four hours or more, are required to take a 10-minute rest break.

-How many breaks do you get in an 8-hour shift in Colorado?
+How many breaks can you take during an 8-hour shift in Colorado?

-If employees are covered by COMPS Order #38, they have a right to a 30-minute meal period and two rest breaks.
+If employees are covered by COMPS Order #38, they will be given one 30-minute meal period and two 10-minute rest breaks during their 8-hour shift.

 Does Colorado require 15-minute breaks?